Build Inspection and Engineering Skills with Diploma in QA/QC and Piping Engineering

-Quality control and assurance are essential to the integrity, safety, and efficiency of engineering projects, particularly in sectors where piping systems play a central role.
-The OSHAA 30-Hours Professional Diploma in Quality Assurance / Quality Control (QA/QC) and Piping Engineering is a specialised training programme designed to equip participants with industry-relevant knowledge and practical competencies.
-Offered by OSHAA, a recognised awarding body, this course meets international standards and prepares participants for technical and supervisory roles across multiple industrial sectors.
+The OSHAA 30-Hours Professional Diploma in Quality Assurance / Quality Control (QA/QC) and Piping Engineering is a specialised training programme designed to develop practical, industry-aligned competence in inspection and quality management.
+Awarded by OSHAA, this diploma aligns with recognised international standards and supports technical and supervisory roles across a range of industrial sectors.

 OSHAA 30-Hours Professional Diploma in Quality Assurance / Quality Control (QA/QC) and Piping Engineering